-The world's best female players are expected to shine at the 2022 Australian Open.
-The tournament will begin on January 17, 2022, and the women's final will take place on January 29.
+The world's best women tennis players are expected to shine at the Australian Open.
+The Grand Slam tournament starts in mid-January, and the final will take place at the end of the month.
 Bet on tennis with bwin.

 Extreme temperatures are often in the news during the Australian Open.
-This makes the Australian Grand Slam tournament too dangerous to play in the height of summer in Melbourne.
+That's why Australian Grand Slam takes place in the Antipodean winter.
+It's too dangerous to play in the height of summer in Melbourne.

-In recent years, Tennis Australia has put in place a series of measures to deal with the impact of hot weather on players, as well as tournament officials and spectators, including the introduction of a "heat stress scale."
+In recent years, Tennis Australia has put in place a series of measures to deal with the impact of hot weather on players, as well as tournament officials and spectators, by introducing a "heat stress scale."

-The scale mandates responses, such as cooling players with ice vests and baths and suspending matches depending on local weather conditions.
+The heat stress scale mandates responses, such as cooling players with ice vests and baths, and suspending matches depending on local weather conditions.

-The women's semifinals will no longer be played on Thursday afternoon but rather in the night session, while the men's semifinals of the Australian Open will be split between Thursday and Friday nights.
+The women's semifinals will no longer be played on Thursday afternoon but instead, during the night session, while the men's semifinals of the Australian Open will be split between Thursday and Friday nights.